datocms/middleman-dato/README.md

 <link rel="canonical" href="..."/>
 ```

+You can also manually access your site's global settings, including global SEO, like so:

+    dato.site.global_seo
+    dato.site.favicon
+    dato.site.name
+    dato.site.locales

 ### `dato_favicon_meta_tags`

 This helper generates meta tags based on the Favicon image specified within the Site: